Bigpoint/remoteuser-confluence-authenticator/README.md

 ============

 1. Compile
-2. Put the rsulting jar in your confluence/WEB-INF/lib folder
+2. Put the resulting jar in your confluence/WEB-INF/lib folder
 3. Edit seraph-config.xml in confluence/WEB-INF/classes to use this authenticator instead of the standard one:
 ```
 <authenticator class="net.bigpoint.atlassian.confluence.RemoteUserAuthenticator"/>